-In celebration of our International Women’s weeks, but also out of the absolute necessity to make the life-realities of womxn visible, we’ve decided to initiate an interview series that circulates around the way womxn from our community embrace their womanhood.
-Through The Femxle Side of Things, we intend to highlight how women continue to be a fundamental pillar of our community.
-We want to start a conversation that highlights both tales of femxle empowerment and challenges that women face in our male-dominated society, to paint a broader picture of a group of people that is often not listened to in the way they deserve.
-In the second round, we welcome Ireti and Roli-Ann, two amazing women who talked to us about their experiences on and off the basketball court.
+To celebrate International Women’s Week, we’ve launched The Femxle Side of Things, an interview series around the way women from our community embrace their womanhood.
+We believe it is absolutely necessary to make women’s lived experiences visible.
+Through The Femxle Side of Things, we intend to highlight how women are a fundamental pillar of our community.
+We’ll share both tales of femxle empowerment as well as the challenges women face in our male-dominated society.
+The goal is to paint a broader picture of a group of people that is often not listened to in the way they deserve.

 Hi Roli-Ann AND Ireti, For those who don’t know, who are you?
 And where are you at the moment?

 Roli-Ann: Hi!
 My name is Roli-Ann Neubauer and I am from Berlin Germany.I’m 36 years old, wife, and mother of two boys age 5 and 6.
 I`m an ex-professional basketball player.
 I played in the USA, Italy, and Germany.
 I was born in Berlin-Neukölln and have two siblings.
 My dad is Nigerian and my mother is of Finnish-Swedish origin.

 Ireti: I am 30 years old and recently stopped playing basketball due to an injury.
 I have been playing basketball for the last 20 years of my life.
 After graduating from high school in Berlin, I played college basketball before returning to play in Germany’s first division.
 I also had the opportunity to play for the German National Team.
 While I miss basketball very much, I am happy that I am healthy again.
 I’m already exploring other sports I might be able to do after corona restrictions.

 How did you get into basketball and what does the sport still mean to you?